 Ms. Hamilton currently serves as Integra’s Managing Associate, where she manages and provides both technical and operational support for several USG-funded projects.
 Presently under USAID’s Wildlife Crime Tech Challenge she serves as the Scale Specialist and Operations Manager.
 She is also the Activity Manager for USAID’s Biodiversity and Extractives Political Economy Assessment.
 Prior to Integra, she conducted monitoring and evaluation for EngenderHealth where she helped evaluate COPE, a process used to improve quality in health services in USAID’s Access, Quality and Use in Reproductive Health (ACQUIRE) Tanzania Project.
 Ms. Hamilton holds a Master of Arts degree in International Affairs from The New School in New York, and is a Certified Associate in Project Management.

-Marie Mainil, Partnerships and Communications Associate, USAID’s Wildlife Crime Tech Challenge
+Marie Mainil, Partnerships and Communications Lead, USAID’s Wildlife Crime Tech Challenge

 Miguel Menez, Project Specialist